 These are essentials all new moms will benefit from.
 They take care of those postpartum issues you’ll need to deal with regardless of the type of birth you have.

 1. Maternity Pads

 Regardless of the type of birth you have, you will bleed after birth.
 It’s caused by the shedding of your womb as it shrinks back to normal size.

 2. Postpartum Underwear

-Postpartum underwear offers comfort and support for perineal and C-section wounds.
+Postpartum underwear offers comfort and support for perineal and C-section wounds (These ones are AMAZING!).
 For super convenience try disposable underwear, which doubles as a maternity pad and underwear.

 3. Pregnancy Vitamins

 Nothing beats a healthy diet for helping your body to recover from birth.
 However, new moms are often so tired it’s easy to forget to eat or slip into a routine of ordering takeaway.
 Supplementing with pregnancy vitamins ensures your body is getting the right nutrients to recover and support breastfeeding.

 Check out my top rated prenatal vitamin reviews.